ctse020/superoffice/webplugin/readme.md

 3) Add JavaScript

 - Go to subfolder \JavaScripts\ and create subfolder "Ctse" and place file "ctse.so.ajaxtest.js"
+- Go to subfolder \App_Data\WebClient\Web\SystemFiles\ and open the file SoApplicationConfiguration.config"
-- In file "\App_Data\WebClient\Web\SystemFiles\SoApplicationConfiguration.config" add the script to the section:
+- add the script to the section:

 <pre>
   &lt;jsincludes&gt;